nsweeting/rabbit/README.md

 ## [Producers](https://hexdocs.pm/rabbit/Rabbit.Producer.html)

 In order to publish messages to RabbitMQ, we must create a producer module.
 They must be provided a connection module.

-The producer will then automatically create a pool of channels to publish from.
+Upon start, a producer will automatically create a pool of RabbitMQ channels to publish from.

 You can optionally implement the `handle_setup/1` callback to perform any work needed to declare queues/exchanges/bindings.